anywhichway/lmdb-index/README.md

 `select` is a function or object that is used to select which properties of the object are returned.
 If `select` is an object, then the properties of the `select` are used as keys to select properties from the match.
 The properties may be serialized RegExp.
 The values of these properties can be literals, RegExp, or functions.

 Functions returning `undefined` or RegExp and literals that do not match drop properties.
+Make sure RegExp that are used for values contain a selection group.
 Functions are called with the object as the first argument and `{root,parent,key}` as the second.
 For example:

 ```javascript
 {